AlphaJerboa/alphajerboa.github.io/_posts/2025-09-03-xfce-desktop-container.md

 ## Availability

-The standalone XFCE desktop container is available at: https://github.com/AlphaJerboa/mydockers/tree/main/desktop Feel free to use or adapt it.
+The standalone XFCE desktop container is available [here](https://github.com/AlphaJerboa/mydockers/tree/main/desktop) Feel free to use or adapt it.
 Enjoy !